Dubbing: New Zealand

-While New Zealand is an English-speaking country, a growing number of television programs and films have also been dubbed into the Māori language.

 Many episodes of SpongeBob SquarePants (SpongeBob Tarau Porowhā) and Dora the Explorer (Dora Mātātoa) were dubbed into Māori and shown on Māori Television to promote the Māori language among children.

 Disney has also started dubbing films into Māori.
-These films are shown in cinemas in New Zealand and some parts of Australia and then released globally on Disney Plus.
+These films are shown in cinemas in New Zealand and some parts of Australia and then released globally on Disney+.
 In 2019, the film Moana was dubbed into Māori.
 In 2022, The Lion King (Te Kīngi Raiona) and Frozen were dubbed into Māori.